 Since beginning work in the neighborhood in the fall of 2015, 826 Valencia has served over 300 students through partnerships with six local organizations, resulting in three beautiful publications of student writing.

-Beginning in the 2016–2017 school year, our program offerings at the Tenderloin Center include: a podcasting field trip for middle and high school classes; personal statement writing support for high school seniors; in-school tutoring at Bessie Charmichael Elementary; and a daily after-school writing and homework-help program in collaboration with the after school programs at Glide Family, Youth & Childcare Center, De Marillac Academy, the Tenderloin Boys & Girls Club, and the Tenderloin After-School Program.
+Beginning in the 2016–2017 school year, our program offerings at the Tenderloin Center include: a podcasting field trip for middle and high school classes; personal statement writing support for high school seniors; in-school tutoring at Bessie Carmichael Elementary; and a daily after-school writing and homework-help program in collaboration with the after school programs at Glide Family, Youth & Childcare Center, De Marillac Academy, the Tenderloin Boys & Girls Club, and the Tenderloin After-School Program.

 How to get involved